 Harmonization of EU rules on food irradiation has been slow and only a few products have so far received EU-wide approval.
-Framework Directive 1999/2/EC outlines the marketing, labeling, import and control procedures and technical aspects of food irradiation.
+Directive 1999/2/EC outlines the marketing, labeling, import and control procedures and technical aspects of food irradiation.
 Irradiated foods or foods containing irradiated ingredients must be labeled "irradiated" or "treated with ionizing radiation."
-For more information see the European Commission's website at http://ec.europa.eu/food/safety/biosafety/irradiation_en.
-The European Commission is currently assessing whether the rules should be updated in light of technical progress,
+For more information see the European Commission's website: https://ec.europa.eu/food/safety/biological-safety/food-irradiation_en